A Growing Field — A Way to Improve Lives

-The Occupational Therapy program at CSM prepares students to deliver quality occupational therapy services.
-The program emphasizes providing compassionate, ethical occupational therapy services to all individuals; particularly those who are vulnerable to compromised health and quality living.
+The occupational therapy program at College of Saint Mary prepares you to deliver services that help people improve their lives.
+The program emphasizes compassionate, ethical services for all people, particularly those who are vulnerable to compromised health and quality of living.

-95% of students participate in some type of service opportunity
+- 95% of our students participate in some type of service learning opportunity.